Private Network Overview

 In this setup, the public uplinks of the application and database servers are disabled from the Leaseweb Customer Portal (by disabling the public switch port).
 Both servers will not have internet access and will only serve their services using the internal network.1607786

 In this setup, all the servers are disconnected from their primary public uplinks.
-A server is installed as gateway.
+A server is installed as a gateway.
 Such a scenario can be enlarged with software load balancers and firewalls.

 Information